 - Backing pass - where partial derivatives of the cost function (with different parameters) are propagated back through the network.

-Now let’s explain major neural network applications used for.
+Now let’s explain the major neural network applications used.

 In the days of virtually unlimited disc storage and cloud computing the whole concept of data compression seems very odd - why bother?
 Your company can upload data without such compromises.